- What Is a Project Schedule?

 - Build detailed plans for your projects

-- View all your work on task lists and calendars
+- View all your work on task lists and project calendars

 - Get status updates to stakeholders